alexischecura/auth-node.js-typescript-mongodb/README.md

 # Node.js Authentication with MongoDB, Redis, and Typegoose

-Welcome to the the backend auth aplication with Node.js.
+Welcome to the the backend auth application with Node.js.

 ## Getting Started